eriky/ESClient/README.rst

 Roadmap
 =======
-Some stuff that is currently on the roadmap:
+My target is to reach a stable 1.0 release in the coming months.
+Currently on the roadmap to reach a 1.0 release are:

-* Implementing more of the API methods
+* Implementing most or even all the API methods
 * Implementing bulk indexing
-* Pass timeout to ElasticSearch

 License
 =======